furkanssarri/unit-testing-exercise/src/tests/ceasar-cypher/README.md

 this function takes in a _string_ and a _shift factor_ and returns the, sort of, encrypted string[^1].

-[^1]: the function lacks a decryption method since it is not in the scope of this exercise to decrypt messages.
+[^1]: the function purposefully lacks a decryption method since it is not in the scope of this exercise to decrypt messages.

 it does take: